aaron-jack-manning/json-to-apex-dto-tool/README.md

 }
 ```

-More examples are provided in the `usage` file.
+More examples are provided in the `samples` file.

 ## Usage